Techy Thursday - Hannah's Early Season Organisational Tips

 1. Get your gear laid out

-Check your net doesn’t have holes in it, that your water bladder isn’t leaking, that your fly boxes are still water proof, that you have 2 pairs of gloves, sunscreen and insect repellent in your vest / pack etc.
+Check your net doesn’t have holes in it, that your water bladder isn’t leaking, that your fly boxes are still water proof, that you have two pairs of Simms Sun gloves, sunscreen and insect repellent in your vest / pack etc.

 2. Re organise your fly boxes, and then reorganise them again